 6) Termination and Refunds

 Applicants can pay fees by bank transfer, by cheque made payable to Psychosynthesis Trust or credit card / debit card by telephoning Reception.
-Please note that a fee of 2% is payable for all credit card payments.
-There is no charge for debit card payments.

 |Note 1.
 A non-refundable administration charge of £50 is included in course fees|

 |Note 2.
 Advertised prices exclude the cost of programme therapy requirements.
 Students can expect to pay between £40 - £55 per hour for therapy.|